-Text: Mertler, Craig A. & Rachel A. Vannatta (2010).
+Text: Mertler, Craig A. & Rachel A. Vannatta (2013).
 Advanced and Multivariate Statistical Methods: Practical Application and Interpretation.
-(Fourth Edition).
+(Fifth Edition).
 Pyrczak Publishing.

-SPSS: Students must have access to SPSS to complete exercises, class work, and related research, as well as Microsoft Excel Analysis ToolPak.
-The program will provide laptops (with current versions of SPSS and Excel ToolPak) for use during classroom sessions - purchase of these software is optional.
+SPSS: Students must have access to SPSS to complete exercises, homework, and related research, as well as Microsoft Excel Analysis ToolPak.
+The campus computer center has current versions of SPSS and Excel ToolPak loaded - purchase of the software is optional.